nripeshtrivedi/mustached-octo-tyrion/README.md

-sudo apt-get install default-jre sudo apt-get install default-jdk sudo apt-get install git sudo apt-get install  python-dev -y
+sudo apt-get install default-jre sudo apt-get install default-jdk sudo apt-get install git sudo apt-get install  python-dev -y #only needed if --with-python is used for gdal

 ################################